xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 </div>

 <p class="show-intro">
-Before they were added to the Starfest lineup, I had heard very little of The Middle Chapter, aside from <a href="https://www.instagram.com/p/DVK1Kw0jkiG/">videos of their set</a> during the diy Summer Break 2026 festival earlier this year. they did a violenbt soho cover.
+Before they were added to the Starfest lineup, I had heard very little of The Middle Chapter, aside from <a href="https://www.instagram.com/p/DVK1Kw0jkiG/">this video of their set</a> during the diy Summer Break 2026 festival earlier this year. they did a violenbt soho cover.
 </p><br>
 My favourite song from their set